Ricky Rodriguez: Search for Zerby, murder of Angela Smith, and suicide

 Zerby, and other Family members, had their locations isolated and their names kept secret with pseudonyms.
 Rodriguez, according to Munumel, spent years trying to find Zerby and his half-sister, Techi, whom he wanted to take out of The Family.
 In summer of 2004, Rodriguez left Munumel.
 Later, they both separated, but according to her they continued to talk "every day".
 Rodriguez traveled to San Diego, where he met Martin in person.

 Rodriguez learned that Smith was serving on the board of The Family Care Foundation and was a member of Elderhaven, a nursing home in Tucson, Arizona, run by Rodriguez' grandparents.
 According to a statement made later by Munumel, Rodriguez also learned that Zerby and Techi were going to visit his grandparents at Elderhaven during Christmas of 2003.
 He subsequently came to Tucson and stayed with the family of his aunt, Rosemary Kanspedos, for a month.
 He received a job as an electrician, never divulging the details of his prior life to his boss or his wife.

-Prior to 2005, Rodriguez moved into an apartment on Tucson's North Side.
+Sometime before 2005, Rodriguez moved into an apartment on Tucson's North Side.
 On January 7, of that year, Rodriguez recorded a videotape in which he discussed his thoughts of suicide and his desire for revenge, describing himself as a vigilante.
 He presented numerous weapons including a Glock 23 pistol, a KA-BAR knife, a drill, a soldering iron, and duct tape, some of which he planned to use for torture.
-Rodriguez specifically named Zerby as his target, stating that if he did not find her before he died, he "will keep hunting her in the next life" or someone else will "pick up the torch".
+Rodriguez specifically named Zerby as his target, stating that if he did not find her before he died, he would keep hunting her in the next life or someone else would pick up the torch.
 Rodriguez alluded to Smith as a person he intended to kill and predicted his upcoming actions would result in conflict with law enforcement, but insisted he intended no harm towards law enforcement.
 After recording the video, Rodriguez called Celeste Jones and told her of his suicidal thoughts.
 She encouraged him to testify in a legal case and said "things will be taken seriously".
 He replied that he did not believe her.
 Rodriguez sent copies of the video to Munumel, two of his family members, and Martin.